 13. LinkedIn

-(Click image to view pitch deck)
+(Click the image to view LinkedIn’s pitch deck)

-The LinkedIn Series B pitch deck is ancient compared to others on our list.
-Still, it’s excellent study material for startups looking to develop a compelling investor pitch.
 LinkedIn launched during the social media craze, when many new social network platforms entered the market, and competition peaked.
 As a result, LinkedIn took a different approach and established a notable unique selling proposition by serving a professional audience.
-Although LinkedIn’s deck is extensive and text-heavy, it is an exceptional example of how a seed round pitch deck may differ from a later round deck.

 The Takeaway for Social Media Startups

-By its Series B round, LinkedIn had members, user engagement, referral metrics, case studies, and a revenue plan.
-The company had to consolidate all of these accomplishments into its slides.
-The LinkedIn team already had investors’ attention, so it wasn’t bound to the same restraints as a seed round startup.
-New startups have to earn the audience’s attention, and investors won’t give them the same attention as a later-stage startup with a worthy reputation.
+Since LinkedIn already had investors’ attention, it didn’t face the same restraints as a new startup.
+New startups have to earn the audience’s attention.
+Investors won’t give them the same attention as a later-stage startup with a notable reputation.

 In terms of content, LinkedIn’s pitch deck clearly defined its priority – establishing the network.
 Furthermore, it explained why this task is critical to achieving its growth objectives.
 Winning pitch decks identify how the team will utilize the investment to progress, scale, and expand the business and its success.
 The deck also showcased significant traction, showing how the company’s actual growth and user engagement far out-scaled projected metrics.